merill/merill.github.io/_posts/2019-11-05-get-power-bi-report-m365.md

 ---
 title: PowerShell script to generate a report on all Power BI workspaces and groups in your Microsoft 365 tenant
 category: tips
+date: 2020-06-10T03:57:58.514Z
 tags:
   - powershell
   - report
   - powerbi
 ---

 Here's a useful script I wrote the other day.
 This uses a few PowerShell modules to pull together information about all the Power BI workspaces in your Microsoft 365 tenant.
 This also includes the names of the Workspace/Group owners.